mako-framework/docs/04_databases_sql/02_query_builder.md

 * SQLite
 * SQLServer

-> The example SQL in the documentation is generated using the MySQL compiler.
+> The example SQL in the documentation is generated using the MariaDB compiler.

 --------------------------------------------------------